hashkat/hashkat/docs/tutorial01.md

 |<sub>9.93e+04</sub>|<sub>1.00e+03</sub>|<sub>1.00e+04</sub>|<sub>0.00e+00</sub>|<sub>0.00e+00(0.00e+00)</sub>|<sub>0.00e+00</sub>|<sub>1.00e-01</sub>|<sub>2.25e+00</sub>|

-This gives a list of data at particular points in your simulation.
-Note that **Retweets** shows the number of retweets and in brackets beside it the number of **active** tweets (tweets that have not 'decayed').
+This gives a list of data at particular points in your simulation.  **Retweets** shows the number of retweets and in brackets beside it the number of **active** tweets.
+'Active' tweets have not yet 'decayed' and are still eligible for retweeting.

 So as we can see, at a simulated time of 99,300 simulated minutes, there were 1,000 agents in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows.
 The cumulative rate function was 0.1, and the real time that elapsed was 2.25 seconds.

-Once the simulation is concluded, the real time that the total analysis took will be displayed on the screen in milliseconds.
+Once the simulation is concluded, the real time elapsed of the total analysis will be displayed on the screen in milliseconds.

 Looking into the hashkat directory, you will see a **DATA_vs_TIME** file, which contains the chart displayed above at several different simulation times, a **network_state.dat** file which is where your simulation data will be saved to, and the **output** directory, which contains all the data you've accummulated during the simulation.
 #### Output of a Simple Network